addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-We start by creating a new BookModel passing an object with title, author and releaseDate attributes.
+We start by creating a new BookModel, passing an object with title, author, and releaseDate attributes.
 The data are collected from request.body.
-This means that anyone calling this operation in the API needs to supply a JSON object containing the title, author and releaseDate attributes.
+This means that anyone calling this operation in the API needs to supply a JSON object containing the title, author, and releaseDate attributes.
 Actually, the caller can omit any or all attributes since we have not made any of them mandatory.

 We then call the save function on the BookModel passing in a callback in the same way as with the previous get route.
-Finally we return the saved BookModel.
+Finally, we return the saved BookModel.
 The reason we return the BookModel and not just “success” or similar string is that when the BookModel is saved it will get an _id attribute from MongoDB, which the client needs when updating or deleting a specific book.
-Lets try it out again, restart node and go back to the console and type:
+Let's try it out again.
+Restart node and go back to the console and type:

 ```javascript
 jQuery.post( '/api/books', {